M0JXD/morse-recognition-trainer/README.md

 Which will generate four files, index.html, index.wasm, index.data and index.js.
 Put them in the root of a repo and deploy via github pages, easy as that!

 ## Credits
-Made for my Dad, love you!! xx <br>
+- Made for my Dad, love you!! xx
-Inspired by [Morse Trainer for Windows 10](https://apps.microsoft.com/detail/9wzdncrdlzhg?hl=en-us&gl=US), which sadly became a paid app, and only ran on Windows anyways. <br>
+- Inspired by [Morse Trainer for Windows 10](https://apps.microsoft.com/detail/9wzdncrdlzhg?hl=en-us&gl=US), which sadly became a paid app, and only ran on Windows anyways.
-Thanks to raysan5 and all the contributors of [Raylib](https://www.raylib.com/) <br>
+- Thanks to raysan5 and all the contributors of [Raylib](https://www.raylib.com/)
-Thanks to BigFoot71 for Raymob <br>
+- Thanks to BigFoot71 for Raymob
-Thanks to Meridian Outpost's website for the Morse files: https://www.meridianoutpost.com/resources/etools/calculators/calculator-morse-code.php? <br>
+- Thanks to Meridian Outpost's website for the Morse files: https://www.meridianoutpost.com/resources/etools/calculators/calculator-morse-code.php?
-Thanks to this video for the CC0 buzzer sound: https://www.youtube.com/watch?v=L0atHn_vPS4 <br>
+- Thanks to this video for the CC0 buzzer sound: https://www.youtube.com/watch?v=L0atHn_vPS4
-Thanks to Ruki for Xmake <br>
+- Thanks to Ruki for Xmake
-Thanks to https://icon.kitchen for the easy to use Android Icon Set Generator <br>
+- Thanks to https://icon.kitchen for the easy to use Android Icon Set Generator
-And everyone else's work which this project relies on...
-Emscripten, GNU, Linux, Microsoft...
-Thank you :)
+- And everyone else's work which this project relies on...
+Emscripten, GNU, Linux, Microsoft, Google... thank you :)